 Indian Temples are a bundle of architectural wonders, culture, heritage, and mysteries.
 Most of them are built by Kings to show their power to the world.
-Each of them has a special feature and the thirst to explore them accelerate after every temple.
+Each of them has a special feature and the thirst to explore them accelerates after every temple.
 From Tirupati temple to the recent sensation – Padmanabhasamy temple of Thiruvananthapuram, each one is a closed book even after years of exploration.
 One such marvel is The Brihadeeswara Temple of Thanjavur, India aka The Big Temple.
-Built by Raja Raja Chola I in 1010 AD for Lord Shiva, this massive spectacular is celebrating over 1000 years and still intact surviving major earthquakes, thanks to Chola’s spectacular engineering skills.
-It is now part of the UNESCO world heritage site under ‘The Great Chola Temples’.
+Built by Raja Raja Chola I in 1010 AD for Lord Shiva, this massive spectacular is celebrating over 1000 years and is still intact surviving major earthquakes, thanks to Chola’s spectacular engineering skills.
+It is now part of the UNESCO World Heritage site under ‘The Great Chola Temples’.
 Let’s see what this magnificent wonder holds, shall we?

-Main entrance of the temple
+The main entrance of the temple

 Along the main entrance is seen as a huge wall protecting the temple complex with several inscriptions and paintings.
 Dated 1011 CE, these inscriptions give details about the Chola ministers, the engineer of the temple, the dance postures, and the ornaments used in the Chola reign.

-Nandi Mandapam and entrances seen from courtyard
+Nandi Mandapam and entrances seen from the courtyard

-A vast courtyard welcomes passing thru the main entrance along with the huge Nandi(sacred bull) Mandapam and the Main tower both carved from single granite stone.
+A vast courtyard passes through the main entrance along with the huge Nandi(sacred bull) Mandapam and the Main tower both carved from single granite stone.
 This temple is a platform to showcase the talent and the home of the arts.
 It is commissioned with the bronze Nataraja – the dance form of Lord Shiva.
 And 81 of the 108 dance postures in Bharata Natyam(Indian classical dance) are carved on the main tower.
 It is believed the pillars of the temple resonate with the music.
 To commemorate the 1000th year of the temple, 1000 dancers from all over the world performed in this courtyard in September 2010 and it sure is so adorable to watch.

 Nandi mandapam